hitokiri-mata/katacoda-courses/kubernetes-containers/go/finish.md

 You now understand different techniques for writing Go apps and packaging them in efficient containers for Kubernetes.
-Go is a popular language to write containerized apps.
+Go is a popular language for writing containerized apps.
 The language was designed for simplicity and efficiency.
 These are attractive goals when you are writing many application containers for Kubernetes.

 ## Lessons Learned ##

-With these steps you have learned:
+With these steps you have learned how to:

-- &#x2714; how to write some basic Go applications,
+- &#x2714; Write some basic Go applications
-- &#x2714; how to write a basic microservice in Go,
+- &#x2714; Write a basic microservice in Go
-- &#x2714; how to package a Go microservice in a container,
+- &#x2714; Package a Go microservice in a container
-- &#x2714; how to run a Go microservice on Kubernetes.
+- &#x2714; Run a Go microservice on Kubernetes

-Hopefully you also understand how Kubernetes is a new type of data center _operating system_ that can run your applications - across multiple nodes on your local laptop, a rack of servers, or any cloud target.
+Hopefully you also understand how Kubernetes is a new type of data center _operating system_ that can run your applications—across multiple nodes on your local laptop, a rack of servers, or any cloud target.

 ## References ##